TenaSoftware/tena.eticket/documentation/index.md

 * Fleet Management

 ### 1.1.1 Background
-As it is a basic human instinct to travel, man kind has been perfecting the means of transportation for millennia.
-From bare feet to the invention of the wheel, from basic carts to complicated magnetic bullet trains, technology has advanced to the point where we can travel thousands of kilometers in mere hours.
-The main proponent of this development is man kind’s never ending quest to make transportation cheaper while at the same time making it time efficient as well as more comfortable.
+As it is a basic human instinct to travel, mankind has been perfecting the means of transportation for millennia2.
+From bare feet to the invention of the wheel, from basic carts to complicated magnetic bullet trains.
+Technology has advanced to the point where we can travel thousands of kilometers in mere hours.
+The main proponent of this development is mankind’s never-ending quest to make transportation cheaper while at the same time making it time efficient as well as more comfortable.
 In the capitalistic society we live in, this has enabled the private sector to make millions, even billions, developing such technology.
-However, if we are to provide fair transportation for all, there is still a long road ahead in terms of affordability, access and efficiency.
+However, there is still a long road ahead in terms of affordability, access and efficiency.

 To understand the effect mobility on the world, the Corona Virus (Covid 19) informed everyone about how important transportation was.
 Since there are various transportation means, people tend to choose the most convenient one at the time.
-Therefor customer experience is vital part because it will dictate how they find the best route to reach their destination with the optimal economic Vs comfort trade off all the while making this process as smooth as possible, as it is in developed nations.
-Although the transportation sector has come a long way, it still has fundamental problems to overcome in order to be on par with international standards. chapter1.md
+Therefor customer experience is vital part, because it will dictate how they find the best route to reach their destination with the optimal economic Vs comfort trade off all the while making this process as smooth as possible, as it is in developed nations.
+Although the transportation sector has come a long way, it still has fundamental problems to overcome in order to be on par with international standards.

 ### 1.1.2 Statement of problem
 The transportation system in Ethiopia has encounter involving many problems.
 Those problems are a factor of different governmental and individuals.
-As we tried to mention earlier time is most important thing man kinds have, but choosing transport providers and reserving ticket consume time.
-Example if some one from rural area wants to reserve ticket he/she has to move nearest city with ticket office.
-In addition to time availability is another major problem for customers.
-This can be described as to ways, first ticket office, since transport companies can’t create ticket office in every town of Ethiopia, there will be incompetency between individuals.
-The second one is availability of infrastructure which is not in the scope of this project.
-Even though people have enough time do staffs in the current system, they required to have more money depends on where they live.
-In in the worst case the have to do it twice one for reservation and another for travel.
-As developing country, we believe those problems are solvable using modern technologies.
+As we tried to mention earlier time is most important thing mankind have, but choosing transport providers and reserving ticket consume time.
+Example if someone from rural area wants to reserve ticket, he/she has to move nearest city with ticket office.
+In addition to time, availability is another major problem for customers.
+This can be described in two ways, first in-terms of ticket offices, since transport companies are not able to create ticket offices in every town of Ethiopia, there will be imbalance between individuals.
+The second one is availability of infrastructure cars, roads and many more, but it is not in the scope of the project.
+Even though people have enough time do tasks in the current system, they required to have more money depends on where they live.
+In the worst case they have to have more money, for reservation and travel.
+As developing country, we believe those problems can be solved using modern technologies.

 ### 1.1.3 Purpose of the project
-The purpose of the project is to provide secure and safe way to administrate route, fast and money saving method of ticket reservation.
-Also this project tightly tries to balance the difference between class of man kid’s by providing easy to use, attainable quality products.
+The purpose of the project is to provide fast, secure and safe way to administrate route, time and money saving method of ticket reservation.
+Also, this project tightly tries to balance the difference between class of citizen of Ethiopia by providing easy to use, attainable quality products.

 ## 1.2 Team composition
 <table>